Latitudeda/PhotoCAD_Docs/docs/en/example_manual/Quantum_key_distribution.py.rst

                    ],
         )

-Part V. Arrangement of MZI & heater
+Part VI.
+Arrangement of MZI & heater
 ---------------------------------------------------------------------------
-After generating the ``MZI`` components in the previous section, they are placed to the appropriate positions by directly calling and using ``translated``function to change their positions.
+After generating the ``MZI`` components in the previous section, they are placed to the appropriate positions by directly calling and using ``translated`` function to change their positions.
 After the 6 ``MZI`` componets are placed in the right position, ``DC`` and TOPS (``tin_heater``) are generated and arranged reasonably, and finally 4 ``straight`` waveguides are arranged on both edges of the whole layout.
 In the placement of components in the whole layout, ``.position`` is often used to obtain the port positions of some devices to achieve horizontal alignment of the ports of two devices.

 .. image:: ../example_image/qkd3.png